Minecraft: Education Edition

 Flex alchemical muscles in amusing, discovery-based puzzler

-Bottom line: This amusing puzzle game encourages creativity, perseverance, and systems thinking, and with creative integration it can build interest in math, science, history, and literature.
+Bottom Line: This amusing puzzle game encourages creativity, perseverance, and systems thinking, and with creative integration it can build interest in math, science, history, and literature.

 Geoguessr

-"Just one more turn" gameplay jazzes up geography
+Addicting gameplay jazzes up geography

 Quandary